dschnitzler14/dschnitzler/index.md

 ## When I’m not working, I’m probably:

-- Out on adventures with my two dogs, [Sid](https://www.instagram.com/sid_wags/) and [Harry](https://www.instagram.com/harry.the.lamb/), exploring beautiful Scotland.
+- Out on adventures with my two dogs, [Sid](https://www.instagram.com/sid_wags/){:target="\_blank"} and [Harry](https://www.instagram.com/harry.the.lamb/){:target="\_blank"}, exploring beautiful Scotland.
 - Buried in a good book (mostly fantasy—[here’s what I’m reading now](reading_blog)).
 - Collecting quirky salt and pepper shakers, because why not?
-- Engrossed in a new creative hobby - crochet, lino cutting/ printing, watercolour, embroidery, ... (not that I'm particularly good at any of these things, but that's not the point)
+- Engrossed in a new creative hobby - crochet, lino cutting/ printing, watercolour, embroidery, ... (not that I'm particularly good at any of these things, but that's not the point) or experimenting with new recipes in the kitchen!